What Really Happens On Closing Day

-Real estate closings have a reputation for being stressful, complicated and time-consuming.
+Real estate closings have a reputation for being stressful, complicated, and time-consuming.
 But do you really know what happens on closing day?
-Here is our summary of what to expect on closing day and some helpful tips to make sure everything goes smoothly.
+Here is a summary from experienced Monroe, NC real estate attorneys about what to expect on closing day and some helpful tips to make sure everything goes smoothly.

 The closing process really starts 24 hours before you get to the closing table.
 Buyers are often given the opportunity to do a final inspection of the property to confirm that they are satisfied with the condition of the property.
 If the buyer sees any damages or issues that need to be resolved, he or she can negotiate repairs with the seller prior to closing.

 The purpose of a real estate closing is to formally transfer ownership from the seller to the buyer according to the terms of the sales contract and to exchange the funds needed to close the sale.
 The mortgage loan is also closed simultaneously.